 Azua

 Location: Azua is a town located about 1 h 20 m W from Santo Domingo, in the South Coast.
-A four-wheel drive vehicle is required, otherwise you need to make a 15 m walk (not that hard).
+A four-wheel drive vehicle is required, otherwise you have a 15 minutes hike up (not that hard).

 Description: The takeoff is located in a small range which highest point is less than 350 m AGL.
-This range runs E, parallel to the first big ranges from the Central Range which is about 2 km N. The takeoff faces the sea (Bay of Ocoa), about 5 km S.
+This range runs E, parallel to the first big ranges of the Central Range which is about 2 km N. The takeoff faces the sea (Bahía de Ocoa), about 5 km S.

-Azua, as most of the rest of the South West is a desert terrain.
+Azua, as most of the rest of the South West, a semi-desert terrain.

 Conditions and flight: